irmlin/neural-networks-and-deep-learning/README.md

-# Code samples for "Neural Networks and Deep Learning"
+# Code samples for "Neural Networks and Deep Learning".

 This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).